microshift-io/microshift-documentation/content/en/docs/user-documentation/how-tos/offline-containers.md

 ./paack.py rpm example-user-containers.yaml centos-stream-9-aarch64
 ```

-The target os is not important (`centos-stream-9`) but we need one os target
+The target OS is not important (`centos-stream-9`) but we need one os target
 compatible with the destination architecture.

 ```bash